-With AMAMI, Cambio’s most recent collaboration, the founders Danielle Tan and Christine Tiu have set out to revive the Filipino pre-Hispanic indigenous craft of gold filigree jewelry for a younger generation of women.
+With AMAMI, one of Cambio & Co.’s partners in the Philippines, the founders Danielle Tan and Christine Tiu have set out to revive the Filipino pre-Hispanic indigenous craft of gold filigree jewelry for a younger generation of women.

 For Dani and Christine, the choice to name their shop AMAMI was borrowed from the phrase “Ama Namin” and represents the “Our Father” bead of the rosaries worn as necklaces during the Spanish colonial era.
 Indeed, for a modern woman, there is something so intimate about adorning yourself with the religious, even when you do not ascribe to any faith.
 Picture this: the most potent symbol of faith against a time of war and insurgence fitted in your neck or wrist, casually hanging by your ears.